The drum arrived with a fine layer of dust, and two batter heads that looked like they'd never been played.

 Cleaning the drum took about three hours total, including some problem-solving and adaptation.

+I had to drill one small hole to accommodate the replacement strainer; the butt plate fit the old holes perfectly.
 I used a rust-eraser from my bike tool kit to buff out the rust spots by hand, which took some time.
 Then I polished everything with a bit of Never-Dull, a polish that has been on the market since the 1950's and which is still sold in stores -- because it works and it's non-toxic.

 My can dates from probably the 1960's.
 I scored it for fifty cents at a yard sale and it's mostly full.